taimoorsattar7/taimoorsattar.dev/content/blogs/host-on-github-pages/index.md

 ---
-title: Host on GitHub pages
+title: How to host static site on GitHub pages
-description: You can use  pages to host your static files
+description: GitHub pages is used to host your static files like HTML, CSS and JavaScript.
 date: 2021-03-16T02:50:12.321Z
 tags:
   - Github Pages